 - Lack of design control (pixel perfect or I can’t sleep)

-- Post launch management (“I added a plugin to my website, now it’s not working - HELP!!”)
+- Post launch management (“I added a plugin to my website, now my website has vanished!
+HELP!”)

 So, design control - WordPress (WP) is mostly theme based, designing a ‘custom’ WP theme is difficult, making it disproportionally expensive.
 It’s also extremely dangerous (oh the drama!), but it’s true.
 Designing a custom Wordpress theme is a specific skillset AND specific to whoever built it, which means you are going to be tied to that one developer/team, (there’s many, many ways to work with and build WP themes), no-one else will be able to take over as it’s nigh on impossible to reverse engineer (unless, of course you have a bottomless budget), it’s just not good business to place all you eggs in one basket (looking at you Adobe Catalyst).
 Ask any WP support team their worse case scenario, it’ll very likely be ‘the custom WordPress job’.